huddy1985/RaspberryPi-FreeRTOS/README.md

 GCC -finstrument-functions enables tracing at the beginning and end of every function.
 You can add __attribute__((no_instrument_function)) to functions to disable tracing in critical sections.

 The framebuffer is explicitly for debug information, this build does not take full advantage of the RPi GPU.
 Printing to the screen takes several milliseconds so it is adviseable to disable it.
 In the demo main.c, set loaded = 0.

+## Dafna
+Added mini uart driver which is non pulling.

+The code is based on the Linux code in /drivers/tty/serial/8250/8250_port.c.

+The interrupt handler fires upon rx interrupt and then serve both reading and writing.

+The task `serial_writer_task` can be created to periodically read from the uart.